shankar1093/gold-price-tracker/README.md

-# Gold Price Tracking Application
+# Gold and Silver Price Tracking Application

 This web application is designed for retail stores to display the most up-to-date prices of 22kt and 24kt gold to consumers.